lyrrra/latin101/translation4.md

 When the prophet Cassandra said the horse held enemies, trust was not given to her and they placed the horse in front of the temple.

-The Greeks went out the gate and killed the guards of the gate and conquered Troy.
+The Greeks went out and killed the guards of the gate and conquered Troy.